 Who applied for the course?
 The course is designed for anyone with an interest in international reporting.
 This includes journalism students and working journalists looking to break into the field, as well as others with a genuine interest in the subject.

 €1,185 or US$1,595, including accommodation.

-The course venue will a classroom provided by the Prague campus of New York University, adjacent to the historic Old Town Square.
+The course venue was a classroom provided by the Prague campus of New York University, adjacent to the historic Old Town Square.
 The building is called Richtruv dům, and some parts of the construction date back as far as the year 1400.

 What did the participants say about our previous courses?

 To make sure that we maintain high standards, we asked students to fill out an evaluation form at the end of each course.
 We’re pleased to report that 100% of the students who completed the forms for summer 2011 Foreign Correspondent course said that they would recommend it to a friend or colleague.
 Here are a few quotes from them.

 “This has been a really inspiring week.
 I feel much more courageous.
 Thank you!”

 About the 'life as a foreign correspondent' session: "SO INSPIRING!
 Made me want to jump on the next plane anywhere.
 He really opened up the world.
 Nice balance of realism and optimism."

 About the reporting project: “one of the best - if not the best - part of the course.
 Going in the field and confronting the real situation of being in a foreign country was a tremendous experience!
 It was the thing I liked the most and I want to congratulate the person who had the idea for this course!”